 Level of service Measurements and Targets

 Council's intended level of service is to: Provide a reliable, reticulated disposal system that does not cause harm or create pollution within existing urban areas

-Performance measure Discharge compliance
+Performance Discharge compliance

-(mandatory) Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of
+measure Compliance with the Council's resource consents for discharge from its sewerage system measured by

+(mandatory) the number of

 a. abatement notices

 b. infringement notices

 c. enforcement orders, and

 d. convictions

 received by the Council in relation to those resource consents

 How we will measure 2021/22 result:

 no abatement notices

 no infringement notices

 no enforcement orders, and

 no convictions

 Year 3 a. no abatement notices

 b. no infringement notices

 c. no enforcement orders, and

 d. no convictions

-Performance measure System and adequacy
+Performance System and adequacy

-(mandatory) The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage
+measure The number of dry weather sewerage overflows from the Council's sewerage system, expressed per

-connections to that sewerage system
+(mandatory) 1000 sewerage connections to that sewerage system

 How we will measure Request for service system

-2019/20 results:

-• 1.41/1000

-Year 3 Fewer overflows than 3 per 1000 connections

-Councils intended level Be responsive to reported faults and complaints

-of service is to: , , , ,

-Performance measure Fault response time

-(mandatory) Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the

-following median times are measured

-a. attendance time: from the time that the Council receives notification to the time that service personnel reach the

-site, and

-b. resolution time: from the time that the Council receives notification to the time that service personnel confirm

-resolution of the fault or interruption

-How we will measure Request for service system

-2021/22 results:

-Attendance

-a.
-Urgent: 0.1 hours

-b.
-Non-urgent: 0.1 hours

-Resolution

-a.
-Urgent: 1.3 hours

-b.
-Non-urgent: 3.3 hours

-Urgent callouts are where sewage is evident.
+2019/20 results: • 1.41/1000 Year 3 Fewer overflows than 3 per 1000 connections Councils intended level of service is to: Be responsive to reported faults and complaints Performance measure (mandatory) Fault response time Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption How we will measure Year 3 Request for service system 2021/22 results: Attendance a.
+Urgent: 0.1 hours b.
+Non-urgent: 0.1 hours Resolution a.
+Urgent: 1.3 hours b.
+Non-urgent: 3.3 hours Urgent callouts are where sewage is evident.
 The mandatory measure does not make this distinction.

-Year 3 Specified standard:

-Attendance

-a.
-0.5 hour - urgent

-b.
-24 hours - non-urgent

-Resolution

-a.
-24 hours - urgent

-b.
-96 hours - non-urgent

-Performance measure Customer satisfaction

-(mandatory) The total number of complaints received by the Council about any of the following:

-How we will measure a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage systems expressed per 1000 connections to the Councils sewerage system.
-Request for service system 2021/22 results: Total: 11.86 per 1000 Year 3 Fewer requests than 6 per 1000 connections
+Specified standard: Attendance a.
+0.5 hour - urgent b.
+24 hours - non-urgent Resolution a.
+24 hours - urgent b.
+06 hours - pop urgent Performance b.
+96 hours - non-urgent Customer satisfaction measure The total number of complaints received by the Council about any of the following: (mandatory) a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage systems expressed per 1000 connections to the Councils sewerage system.
+How we will measure Request for service system 2021/22 results:

+• Total: 11.86 per 1000 Year 3 Fewer requests than 6 per 1000 connections